 How to keep mosquitoes out of your room

-It is futile to get rid of the mosquitoes you encounter without taking measures to prevent them from entering in the future.
+Getting rid of mosquitoes is futile without taking measures to prevent them from entering in the future.
 Here are simple things you can do to prevent them from coming back because these little pests never give up.

 1. Grow some mosquito repellent plants